Developer-Ritika/Developer-Ritika/README.md

 - 📫 How to reach me on linkedin [@developerRitika](https://linkedin.com/in/developerRitika)
 - 😄 Pronouns: She/Her

+# This is the newest change that needs to be in our local devices.

+##### Task is to be fetched and then removed and then pushed to the original repo

 <!---
 r1t1kv/r1t1kv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.